DEV Community

 4. Summary

-If you've managed to follow the "Form you now have most of what you need to know to write useful and reliable code.
-Good form design is appreciated highly by users and can make or break your system.
+If you've managed to follow this post you should now have some idea of what you need to know to write useful and reliable code.
+Good form design is much appreciated by users and can make or break your system.
 Error-tolerant code will likewise win you many votes.

 But you're not done yet.
+There are other ways in which your system might be compromised.
 Your Firestore database is presently sitting on a publicly accessible server with access rules that permit anybody to read and write to it.
-All of your webapp pages are accessible to anyone who knows their URL.
-The next section of this post series tells you how to fix this.
-Specifically, it shows you how you can create a "login" page that restricts access to users who can authenticate themselves with a password.
+Likewise, all of your webapp pages are accessible to anyone who knows their URLs.
+The next section of this post series tells you how to create a "login" page that restricts database access to users who can authenticate themselves with a password.
 I hope you'll read on.

 Top comments (0)